 Norwell (unspecified species of weasel) from Jason Steele’s animated comedy Charlie the Unicorn: The Grand Finale.

-Pantalaimon (stoat) From the New Line Cinema, BBC One and HBO TV series Philip Pullman’s His Dark Materials.
+Pantalaimon (stoat form) From the New Line Cinema, BBC One and HBO TV series Philip Pullman’s His Dark Materials.

 Piccolo (stoat) from the Nippon Animation Japanese anime series Romeo’s Blue Skies.